|The Policy Development Process||AFRINIC Public Policy Meetings||View Current Policies

 Policy development process

-AFRINIC policies are developed through an open policy development process.
+AFRINIC policies are developed through an open Policy Development Process (click here to read the full version).
 There is no requirement to participate in the process and anybody can propose and discuss policy matters related to resource management in AFRINIC region of service.
 To participate you must subscribe to the policy working group mailing list.

 Minutes of the last public policy meeting can be found in the minutes of public policy meetings page